Module ethik

 - The number of samples to use for the confidence interval.

-, the default, no confidence interval is computed. sample_frac
+If 1, the default, no confidence interval is computed.

 - The proportion of lines in the dataset sampled to

-, which means that the confidence interval contains the data between the 5th and 95th quantiles. max_iterations
+- A floatbetween0and0.5which indicates the quantile used for the confidence interval.
+Default is0.05, which means that the confidence interval contains the data between the 5th and 95th quantiles.

 - The maximum number of iterations used when applying the Newton step